WiFi Analyzer Android App Can Help You Improve WiFi Speed

 Using cheap powerline adapters to extend internet access around the home is a great solution if you can’t run additional network cables between rooms.

 How To Change The Wireless Channel On Your Router

-Now you know which is the best channel for your router to use, if it is not already using it then change it – see ‘set up a cable router‘ for an illustrated guide, especially the ‘Wireless Network’ section in Step 5.
+If the app has shown that you need to change the WiFi channel that your router uses, see ‘set up a cable router‘ for an illustrated guide, especially the ‘Wireless Network’ section in Step 5.